George Peck (artist): Current projects

 Peck met filmmaker Hugo Perez in 2005 when Peck was in Budapest for his exhibition of Projected Paintings at Ernst Museum and Perez was making a documentary film about Miklos Radnoti, a Hungarian poet who was murdered during the Holocaust.
 Together, Peck and Perez began a collaboration on the project BOOKBURN / Library of Books Burned, a multimedia installation dealing with the cultural phenomenon of burning books.
-From October 4 to December 3, 2018, BOOKBURN / Library of Books Burned will appear at the Museum of Jewish Heritage in Manhattan.
+From October 4 to December 3, 2018, BOOKBURN / Library of Books Burned appeared at the Museum of Jewish Heritage in Manhattan.

 Personal life

 Peck is married to American artist Mary Miss.
 They reside in New York City, where Peck has a studio.